This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Inspecting and Refining Work

-Here’s a quick checklist:
+Here’s a quick checklist to refine your stitching:

-- Feel for seam bumps or gaps
+- Feel for seam gaps or unevenness

-- Check alignment edges under light
+- Check alignment under bright light

 Advanced Slip Stitch Techniques